Fraud Blocker Get 20% off. Download the app now.

 Can a medical certificate request be rejected?

-Yes, a request for a medical or online doctor’s certificate can be denied if the doctor determines that the medical justification presented does not necessitate a certificate.
-During the online doctor consultation, the doctor will evaluate your symptoms and medical background to decide whether your condition genuinely requires a medical certificate for absence or other reasons.
-Suppose the doctor finds that your health issue is not significant enough to merit a formal certificate (such as a mild ailment that doesn’t require rest or isn’t medically justified for leave from work or school).
+Yes, a request for a medical or online doctor’s certificate can be denied if the doctor or a nurse practitioner determines that the medical justification presented does not necessitate a certificate.
+During the online doctor consultation, the practitioner will evaluate your symptoms and medical background to decide whether your condition genuinely requires a medical certificate for absence or other reasons.
+Suppose the doctor or a nurse practitioner finds that your health issue is not significant enough to merit a formal certificate (such as a mild ailment that doesn’t require rest or isn’t medically justified for leave from work or school).
 In that case, they might refuse to provide the certificate.
 In these situations, the doctor may propose alternative suggestions, like self-care tips or general advice for handling minor health problems.
 The final decision rests on the doctor’s professional assessment based on the details shared during the consultation.
 If your request is denied, you may not receive a certificate, but you can always seek a second opinion from another healthcare professional.

 Is an online medical certificate acceptable?